 No doubt the divorce will put the woman at a financial disadvantage.
 She will request alimony – also referred to as spousal support.
 One can only imagine the husband’s anger at paying money to the woman who hurt him.

-In such a case, an experienced family law attorney hired on behalf of the husband provides proof to the court regarding the wife’s infidelities.
+In such a case, an experienced divorce attorney hired on behalf of the husband provides proof to the court regarding the wife’s infidelities.
 The court then uses its discretion concerning whether alimony should be granted.
 After all, there is the issue of rewarding bad behavior.

 Meanwhile, adultery could impact decisions regarding other aspects of the divorce as well.
 These include child custody, parenting time, and division of marital property.
 Proofs demonstrating that the cheating spouse dissipated marital assets in conjunction with an affair are extremely relevant.